Bitsy Looks Pretty Sus (2022): https://psyjacked.itch.io/bitsy-looks-pretty-sus

 Duke University Silent Vigil AR Experience (2022)

-For a course on creating immersive virtual worlds at Duke University, I was tasked with creating a project that interacted with the Duke campus in a political way.
-My mind immediately went to activism, and I got the idea to digitally recreate a student protest on campus.
+My AR project was first developed during a course on creating immersive virtual worlds at Duke University in 2022.
+I was tasked with creating a project that interacted with the Duke campus in a political way.
+My mind immediately went to activism, and I decided to digitally recreate a student protest on campus.
 My goal with the project was to see if digital technology could help students reflect on the significance of a student protest on campus not just as passive learners of the event but as active participants in an archival representation.
-From there, I developed an augmented reality experience that allowed students to enter a site and exist in two places at once, connecting struggles for civil rights decades ago to the present moment of civil rights activism.
+From there, I developed an AR experience that allowed students to enter a site and exist in two time periods at once, connecting struggles for civil rights decades ago to the present moment of civil rights activism.

 Covid-19 Shopping Simulator 2020 (2022)